|

 is the stuff of musical fascination--something innovative that offers a sense

+of expansion.
 On track five McCabe has a free-flowing line going and plenty

 of rapport with the other guys.
 The alto explores to the point where the piano